magento/pwa-studio/pwa-devdocs/src/technologies/overview/index.md

 -   **[pwa-buildpack][] CLI tools** - Contains the main build and development tools for a Magento PWA.
 -   **[Peregrine][] hooks and components** - Contains a collection of useful components and custom React hooks for a Magento PWA.
--   **[Venia][] store and visual components** - The Venia package contains  proof of concept Magento 2 storefront built using the PWA Studio tools.
+-   **[Venia][] store and visual components** - The Venia package contains a proof of concept Magento 2 storefront built using the PWA Studio tools.
     It also provides visual components you can use in your own projects.
 -   **[UPWARD][]** - A specification for a file that determines the behavior of the application server.
     The project provides [UPWARD-JS][], which is a JavaScript implementation of an UPWARD server.